adamcole123/stock-trading-system/README.md

 - MongoDB > v5.0

-## Commands
-To get the app running, run the following command
+## Running the app in a docker container

-***Docker is not yet set up properly in this project, follow the local setup steps***
+***Docker is not yet set up properly in this project, follow the local setup steps instead***

+This app is set up to run on a docker container.
+Install docker then continue to the next steps for an easier setup

+To run the app, execute the following commands from the `stock-trading-system` parent directory

 	> cd stock-trading-system
 	> docker-compose up